By LUKE CURTIS

 “It was a rematch of last year’s CIF championships, so we were looking forward to it, pretty excited.
 I think that we had a lot of returning girls and we have some new girls.
 They graduated, and so because of those factors, we were in a good place to win that match,” Kessler said.

-According to Coach Kessler, senior Cami Brown was able to light the fuse to give the girls momentum.
+According to Coach Kessler, number one singles and senior Cami Brown was able to light the fuse to give the girls momentum.

 “She [Brown] started it off by knocking off their top girl, who was a really good player.
 She set the tone for the rest of the match,” Kessler said.